Daryl Murphy: International career

 Having previously represented the Republic of Ireland at under-23 level, Murphy won his first call-up to the senior Republic of Ireland national team in 2006 due to the absence of Robbie Keane through injury, but only featured as an unused substitute.
 He made his senior debut against Ecuador at the Giants Stadium on 24 May 2007.
 He made his first competitive appearance as a second-half substitute in a Euro 2008 qualifier away to Slovakia in September 2008.

-He did not receive another call up until 2014, when Ireland manager Martin O'Neil called him up for a friendly against Serbia on 5 March 2014.
+He did not receive another call up until 2014, when Ireland manager Martin O'Neill called him up for a friendly against Serbia on 5 March 2014.
 He was included in the Republic of Ireland squad for the UEFA Euro 2016 tournament, featuring in the 1–0 group stage victory over Italy, while also starting in the 2–1 knockout stage defeat to France on 26 June 2016.

 He scored his first goal for the Republic of Ireland in his 23rd appearance, netting in a 2–2 draw away to Serbia in a 2018 World Cup Qualifier on 5 September 2016.
 On 6 October 2017, Murphy scored a brace in a 2–0 victory over Moldova in a 2018 FIFA World Cup qualification match at the Aviva Stadium in Dublin.

 In January 2018, Murphy announced his retirement from international football.